Key Largo, Florida

 When Snyder got close enough to see the ship, he couldn’t believe his eyes.
 The storm had turned the 510-foot ship upright from its previous position on its starboard side in 130 feet of water.

 “I had to ask myself, ‘Am I narcked?’”
-Snyder would later tell a local newspaper reporter, referring to nitrogen imbalance that can sometimes make divers giddy.
+Snyder would later tell a local newspaper reporter, referring to the nitrogen imbalance that can sometimes make divers giddy.

 [source: fla-keys.com]

-Dive on Spiegel GroveThe wreck since then has maintained its position.
+Dive on Spiegel GroveThe wreck, since then, has maintained its position.
 Most of the openings have been widened and secured with lines so that advanced divers can easily do a variety of exciting swim-throughs with daylight.
 For “pros”, the wreck offers lots of additional possibilities.

 Diving the Spiegel Grove & the Florida Keys Wreck Trek

-Dives on the Spiegel Grove are available almost daily with some two-tank dive trips offering you a visit to the deep wreck on the first dive and a shallow reef site for the second dive, and others allowing you to double-dip and explore the ship at two different spots.
+Dives on the Spiegel Grove are available almost daily, with some two-tank dive trips offering you a visit to the deep wreck on the first dive and a shallow reef site for the second dive, and others allowing you to double-dip and explore the ship at two different spots.

-Regardless of our certification level and dive experience we do recommend taking a dive guide to explore the wreck.
-Local dive guides can give you the best tours on and around the wreck really and even can show you very easy swim-throughs which otherwise you might miss out on!
+Regardless of our certification level and dive experience, we do recommend taking a dive guide to explore the wreck.
+Local dive guides can give you the best tours on and around the wreck, really, and can even show you very easy swim-throughs which you might otherwise miss out on!

-Ask us for dive options on the Spiegel Grove and other shipwrecks in the Florida Keys and make sure to also check out our Florida Keys & Key West Wreck Trek program!
+Ask us for dive options on the Spiegel Grove and other shipwrecks in the Florida Keys, and make sure to also check out our Florida Keys & Key West Wreck Trek program!

 Facebook